 Historically our club is intertwined with the national organization, The Bichon Frise Club of America, as we hosted the first recorded Bichon Frise match in the United States on July 10th, 1961.
 Founders of both clubs are members of our club today.
 In 1973 when our breed was recognized by the AKC we hosted the first approved event, a Sanctioned Match in Las Vegas.
 In 1976 we hosted the First National Specialty at which points toward an AKC Champion was won.
 Several of our members have held offices in the national organization.

-Information about the Bichon Frise Club of San Diego, including membership eligibility, may be received by inquiring via email to firstname.lastname@example.org
+For any other questions about the Bichon Frise Club of San Diego, including membership eligibility, please send an email to firstname.lastname@example.org

 Vice President: Lily Lee